anesta95/bls_jolts_analysis/README.md

 * `data_element_text`: What the data in the `value` column is measuring.
 This will have a data type and class of `character`.
 * `metric_text`: The mathematical expression the data in the `value` column is expressed as.
 The most common are `level`, `rate`, `ratio`, `percentage`, `proportion`, and `index`.
 This will have a data type and class of `character`.
 * `date_measure_text`: The change in dates measured by the data in the `value` column.
 The most common are `cur` for current, `yoy` for year-over-year change, `mom` for month-over-month change, and `qoq` for quarter-over-quarter change.
 This will have a data type and class of `character`.
-* `region_type_text`: The geographic region the data in the `value` column is covering.
+* `geo_entity_type_text`: The geographic entity _type_ the data in the `value` column is covering.
 This will have a data type and class of `character`.
 If the region is in the United States there is a good chance it will be within the [Census Bureau Geographic Entity Hierarchy](https://www2.census.gov/geo/pdfs/reference/geodiagram.pdf).
+* `geo_entity_text`: The name(s) geographic entity/entities that are described by the data.
 * `viz_type_text`: The type of visualization made by the data in the `value` column.
 The most common are `ts_line`, `bar`, `map`, and `scatter`.
 This will have a data type and class of `character`.

 ### Naming conventions